Navigation

 You should practise accountability in your workspace.
 This leads to better relationships with your clients and stakeholders.
 Additionally, it creates trust and reliability among the employees of your organisation.

-Without accountability, you have the risk of losing the faith and trustworthiness of clients and among employees.
+Without accountability, you have the risk of losing the faith and trustworthiness of clients and employees.
 This might lead to affecting your output adversely, such as causing high-profile accounting scandals, etc.

 Without proper checks, balances, and management of wrongdoings, the company’s integrity is at stake and therefore, your company would lose its ability to perform critical social functions.
 To discuss it more in-depth, the global financial crisis is another example and reason for practising accountability.